jonpena/Cirobb/README.md

 	* Real-Time Collision Detection Christer Ericson.

+<h3> Future </h3>

+Cirobb is a Physics Engine that is almost finished.
+Since the main idea of Cirobb is to create a simple introduction to 2D rigid body physics engines few modifications will be added to keep things Simple.

+The Following Features will be added to the Cirobb Engine in the future:

+* Direct Solver to improve the convergence of the Velocity Solver.

+* The Distance Constraint.
+(Optional?)

+* More internal documentation to improve understanding of the code.

+* Modification of the .h and .cpp files to Improve understanding of the Code.

+* Separate the graphics Library of the Physics Engine.

 <h3> About the Author </h3>

-Hi, my name is Jonathan Peña, I'm from Venezuela.
+Hi, my name is <b>Jonathan Peña</b>, I'm from Venezuela.
 I really like physics in Videogames, I like the Dynamics of Physics Engines and how the equations predict movement.
 You can contact me here: granj215@gmail.com.